-The ISDA Ground Water Program implemented a wide variety of ground water monitoring projects and protection activities related to agriculture for the State of Idaho during 2018.
+The ISDA Ground Water Program implemented a wide variety of ground water monitoring projects and protection activities related to agriculture for the State of Idaho during 2019.
 There are numerous distinct and active ground water projects ongoing across the state, including regional monitoring projects, local monitoring projects and Pesticide Management Plan (PMP) response monitoring projects.
 ISDA follows the Idaho PMP Rule to determine response actions following detections.
-Idaho Code requires ISDA to monitor and respond to any pesticide concentrations identified in the ground waters of Idaho, with response levels related to the percentage of the drinking water standards or reference points.
+Idaho Code requires ISDA to monitor and respond to any pesticide concentrations identified in the ground waters of Idaho, with response actions related to the percentage of the drinking water standards or reference points.
 Most response actions based on the identified pesticide levels are to continue monitoring, inform the homeowner and educate the public.

-Of the 245 monitored wells in 2018, there were no measurable detections of pesticide residues in 139 wells, there were low-level detections in 101 wells, and 5 wells had pesticide concentrations at concerning levels.
+Of the 255 monitored wells in 2019, there were no measurable detections of pesticide residues in 162 wells, there were low-level detections in 88 wells, whereas an additional 5 wells had pesticide concentrations at concerning levels.
 Testing of regional, local and PMP projects resulted in detections of pesticides in ground water throughout Idaho.
 Frequent detections of pesticides occur from sampling domestic wells, especially in vulnerable aquifer areas.
 As previously discussed, the herbicide Triallate was the only pesticides detected over 50% of a health-based reference point.
-Triallate, Atrazine-breakdown products and Dinoseb were detected above 20% of a reference point.
+Triallate, Atrazine-breakdown products and Dacthal were detected at or above 20% of a reference point.
 ISDA is responding to those situations with education, use inspections, promotion of management techniques, and locally intensive monitoring.

-There were 31 different pesticides, metabolites/breakdown products, or VOCs detected in 2018.
+There were 26 different pesticides, metabolites/breakdown products, or VOCs detected in 2019.
 Most were detected at low concentrations.
 Several pesticides appear to have increasing concentrations, such as Atrazine, in multiple wells across the state, but long-term monitoring is required to determine the magnitude and longevity of those increases.
-However, several wells identified in 2017 with significant increases had concentrations decreases in 2018.
+However, several wells identified in 2017 with significant increases had concentrations decrease in 2018 and 2019.
 Statewide response processes have been implemented, primarily consisting of educational outreach and continued monitoring.
 Except for the five wells with pesticide concentrations at levels of concern, pesticide concentrations are significantly below drinking water standards and recommendations.
 These pesticide detection data may be used to make regulatory and/or voluntary changes related to applications of pesticides.